rakhimov/scram/doc/probability_analysis.rst

 The Exact Probability Calculation
 =================================

-Since minimal cut sets may neither be mutually exclusive nor independent, direct use of the sets' total probabilities may be inaccurate [WakXX]_.
+Since the resultant sets may neither be mutually exclusive nor independent, direct use of the sets' total probabilities may be inaccurate [WakXX]_.
 The exact probability calculation is achieved with Binary Decision Diagram ([BDD]_) based algorithms [DR01]_.
-This approach does not require calculation of minimal cut sets.
+This approach does not require calculation of products.
 As long as a fault tree ([PDAG]_) can be converted into BDD, the calculation of its probability is linear in the size of BDD.